weiserlab/ambuj/index.md

 We are interested in **wireless**, **networking**, and **embedded systems**, and their intersection with other domains.
 As a group, we are not into "bean-counting".
 We work on meaningful problems with complex engineering component, and potential for real-world impact.

 Often, our projects involves collaborations with domain experts.
-A number of our projects are done in collaboration with leading companies in the area (ABB, NCS).
+A number of our projects are done in collaboration with some of the biggest and leading companies in the area (ABB, NCS).

 ## Recent News
-* [Q2 2022] Organisational role and committee member for various scientific events: Jury member 2022 ABB Research Award, ACM MobiCom 2023 (Web chair), IEEE Infocom 2023 (TPC member), IEEE Infocom 2022 (Session chair), CPS-IoTBench 2022 (Session chair), ACM LP-IoT 2022 (with Mobicom)(TPC Member), [Perfail 2023 (TPC Member)](https://perfail-workshop.github.io/2023/)
+* [Q2 2022] Organisational role and committee member for various scientific events: Jury member 2022 ABB Research Award, ACM MobiCom 2023 (Web chair), IEEE Infocom 2023 (TPC member), IEEE Infocom 2022 (Session chair), CPS-IoTBench 2022 (Session chair), ACM LP-IoT 2022 (with Mobicom)(TPC Member), [Perfail 2023 (TPC Member)](https://perfail-workshop.github.io/2023/), [IoTDI 2023 (TPC Member)](), [DCOSS 2023 (TPC Member)]()

 * [Q1 2022] Joint work with Wenqing Yan (Uppsala University) and Prof. Prabal Dutta (University of California, Berkeley) was accepted/presented at ACM MobiSys 2022.
 * [Q1 2022] Served on the jury of the [ABB Research Award in Honor of Hubertus von Grünberg](https://global.abb/group/en/technology/hvg-award) in 2022.
 This awards research endowment (approximately 300k USD) is the highest offered by any commercial organization to support academic research.
 * [Q1 2022] Invited talk at [ACM LP-IoT Workshop (co-located with MobiCom)](https://www.witechlab.com/lpiot2021/#)